 NO ELECTRICITY, solid fuel stove, cold running water, external access flush toilet.

-Basic crockery, food prep area and small dining area.
+Basic food prep area and small dining area.

 Note: Travelling to Whalsay requires a ferry journey.

 Fetlar is known as the “Garden of Shetland” and Aithbank boasts a wonderful location with sea views and a beach only a few metres away.